 Watch as the women around you fuss over their own wedding.
 Scan through the wedding magazines as they pile up in your mother’s, your aunt’s, your neighbor’s kitchen.
 Scan through the “inspiration binders” that accidentally get left behind as the frazzled bride tries to get everything together.

 Meet the one you are destined to spend the rest of your life with.
 Meet your life partner.
 Meet your soul mate.
 Or meet someone you wouldn’t mind marrying and figure that you probably should since you’re about that age and you guys have been together for so long anyway.
 Get engaged.
-Compare your engagement ring with every single other ring around you.
+Compare your engagement ring and gorgeous wedding band with every single other ring around you.
 Feel inadequate when it’s not as big or as pretty.
 Feel silly for comparing in the first place.

 Get bombarded with emails.
 Sign up for countless wedding websites.
 Take in all the unsolicited advice.
 Be told that DIY weddings are the best.
 Feel inadequate when you hire vendors instead.
 Feel inadequate when you try making crafty things for your wedding, but fall short on time, energy or skill.
+Give up and research Las Vegas elopement venues.

 Have absolutely no idea what you want to do.
 Feel foolhardy for already knowing the things you do want.
 Listen as wedding blogs tell you to go big, go small, go simple, go elegant, go fancy, go retro, go modern.
 Feel criticism when you forgo a traditional DJ.
 Feel criticism when you decide you want a traditional DJ.
 Feel criticism when you hire a live band or a string quartet or both.